 Think about yourcharacter strengths.
 Are you a good friend or a hard worker?
 Do you like to do good for others?
 When you begin to view yourself in terms of successes rather than failures or disappointments, you may be surprised how much better you begin to feel.

 No matter what disappointment you are experiencing, it's important to realize that we all have times when we need the help of others.
 Reaching out to family and friends who are encouraging can help you begin to overcome disappointments and let those negative emotions go.

 When you need more help than just a friendly conversation, seeking the advice of a counselor or therapist is never a bad idea.
 Most towns have mental health and wellness clinics.
 Your primary care physician can also provide you with a list of counselors that they recommend.
 If you are interested in counseling, but not sure about the commitment to appointments or the financial obligation, online counseling may be an option for you.

 Online counseling through sources, such as BetterHelp, gives individuals the option to receive support and encouragement from licensed, experienced counselors.
-Our dedicated staff are committed to helping you address life's issues with confidence, from wherever you have an internet connection.
+Our dedicated staff are committed to helping you address life's issues with confidence, from wherever you have an internet connection and at a time that is convenient for you.
 Our mission is to make counseling accessible and affordable.
-Read below some reviews of BetterHelp counselors from people experiencing similar issues.
+Below are some reviews of BetterHelp counselors from people experiencing similar issues.

 "Leah is an incredible counselor.
 She is open-minded, which is a characteristic I have a difficult time finding in individuals.
 She listens to my concerns and doesn't blame me for past mistakes.
 She helps me think of ways to deal with future issues and helps me think about things in a more positive manner.
 I've been feeling like a better version of myself since beginning therapy, and I know a lot of the reason is because of Leah."